NIH Collaboratory Distributed Research Network (DRN)

 - Kaiser Permanente Northwest Center for Health Research

 - Marshfield Clinic Research Institute

-- Vanderbilt University Medical Center, Department of Health Policy and use the Department
+- Vanderbilt University Medical Center, Department of Health Policy (Tennessee Medicaid data)

 Together, these DRN research partners are actively following nearly 50 million individuals and have curated data covering hundreds of millions of person-years.
 See a snapshot of the Sentinel Distributed Database.